UsabilityEngineering/GroceryPals/README.md

 * **Executive Summary**:

-In this phase of the project, we implemented the methods of data gathering and gathered data with them.
+In this phase of the project, we:

+* implemented the methods of data gathering and gathered data with them.
 The method we chose was a google Survey.
 This is both logically sound, as well as a result of campus closure and social distancing we are now currently expieriencing.

-The survey gives us feedback on the user expierience when grocery shopping, specifically in regards to prices.
-We wanted to see if our concept would actually be of use, and if people are looking for a better method of finding deals in the grocery store without having to dig through ads in the newspaper.
+* Analyzed the user data gathered through the survey to draw logical conclusions about our proposed product.

-* data gathered,
+* **data gathered:**

+Our data gathered includes all user inputs into the survey
 * and most important outcomes

 [Full phase 1 report](phase1/)